 Securities crowdfunding offerings are facilitated through a funding portal.
 A funding portal lists investment opportunities and facilitates the payment of the purchase price from the investor to the issuer.
 A securities crowdfunding portal operating in BC needs to be registered with the Commission because we view these types of activity as being in the business of trading.
 However, in certain circumstances, a person seeking to operate a securities crowdfunding portal in BC may rely on an exemption from the dealer registration requirement.
 As well, the company looking to raise capital using a securities crowdfunding offering may rely on an exemption from the crowdfunding prospectus requirement.

 For more information on:

 - the registration requirements and registration exemptions specifically related to start-up crowdfunding, take a look at our Guide for Funding Portals

 - operating a crowdfunding portal using prospectus exemptions other than start-up crowdfunding, please contact us at firstname.lastname@example.org

 - capital raising using the prospectus exemption related to start-up crowdfunding, take a look at our Guide for Businesses (conducting a securities crowdfunding offering)

-Crypto-asset trading primarily occurs through online trading platforms, some of which are commonly known as “cryptocurrency exchanges”.
-Crypto-asset trading platforms may trigger securities laws both by how they trade crypto-assets, and also by what crypto-assets the platform facilitates trading in.
+Crypto trading primarily occurs through online trading platforms, some of which are commonly known as “cryptocurrency exchanges”.
+Crypto trading platforms may trigger securities laws both by how they trade, and also by what crypto assets the platform facilitates trading in.
 The fact that a platform is commonly known as an “exchange” does not mean that it is authorized under securities laws to operate as an exchange, and many online trading platforms today are not authorized under securities laws.

 Distributed Ledger Technology (DLT) and Blockchain